 Sense of vulnerability

 Bullies often target those who are not confrontational.
-Employees who are introverted, anxious, or submissive are seen as more of an easy target, in comparison to those who are extroverted and assertive.
+People often perceive introverted, anxious, or submissive employees as easier targets compared to those who are extroverted and assertive.

 Are People Trying to Prevent Mobbing?